refresh-bio/SPLASH/README.md

  * `--dont_clean_up` - if set then intermediate files will not be removed (default: False)
  * `--logs_dir` - director where run logs of each thread will be stored (default: logs)

-## Sample representation
-The unique id is assigned to each sample.
-The ids are consecutive numbers starting with 0.
-The first sample from the input file gets id 0, the second one gets 1, and so on.